bstadick/MauiNUnitRunner/README.md

 ### Extensibility

 The `MauiNUnitRunner.Controls` namespace exposes the individual **ContentViews** used to populate the `TestDynamicPage` as well as marking a number of key methods virtual.
-This allows for the construction of custom view and pages or modification of existing page's behavior.
+This allows for the construction of custom views and pages or modification of the existing page's behavior.

 ## Build

-Use the provided `./src/MauiNUnitRunner.sln` solution and Visual Studio 2022 with .NET 8 to build the project.
+Use the provided `./src/MauiNUnitRunner.sln` solution and Visual Studio 2022 with .NET 8 and the .NET MAUI workloads to build the project.

 The MauiNUnitRunner project can be built and referenced using the pre-built Nuget package.

 ## Examples

 Example test runner projects can be found in the `./src/MauiNUnitRunner.Examples` project folders.
-The examples consist of an example test runner app and an separate test sub-assembly to include in the test runner app.
+The examples consist of an example test runner app and a separate test sub-assembly to include in the test runner app.
 The examples can be built from the project's solution using the **Example** configuration.

+## Unit Tests

+The project includes near complete code coverage of the `MauiNUnitRunner.Controls` namespace.
+Build and run the unit tests using the **UnitTest** configuration.

 ## Future Enhancements

-- User interface beatification
+- User interface beautification
 - Performance improvements
 - Running tests by category
 - Searching and filtering tests